Long-Term Preparation: Staying

 • Fiction likes to glorify looting, but many people still own things and will shoot you without discussion for stealing it.

-• If your instinct tells you something is unsafe, but it seems like a great opportunity, be very careful.
+• If your instinct tells you something is unsafe, but it seems like a great opportunity, stay cautious.

 Do your business in the daytime: